fabiorafaelcoutada/disquiet-colab-homepage/src/content/team/fabio-cunha.md

 # 4. Achievements (Simple List)
 achievements:
   - "Successfully launched the Disquiet CoLab official website."
+  - "Successfully led the complete research and development lifecycle of a Radio-Frequency (RF) Jammer."
 # 5. Hobbies and Interests (Now in Frontmatter)
 hobbies:
   - Scuba Diving